Survey Reveals Risk of Enterprise Data Loss due to Gap Between Security Intelligence and Daily Behaviors

 Employees demonstrate risky behaviors – 55 percent of employees admitted to clicking on links they didn’t recognize, and nearly half (49 percent) have downloaded a web extension to their work device.
 Further, 20 percent of workers reported that they share passwords over text or email, in sharp contrast to a well-known basic security practice.

 “While we are encouraged to see that employees are becoming more risk averse, and most can identify unsecure sites or phishing emails, these results show that there is still a concerning gap between what users say they understand and how they actually behave,” said Mat Hamlin, VP of Products, Spanning.
-“Organizations need to improve security awareness and training while still preparing for the worst, which is why backup of all critical data, including SaaS, is more important than ever, especially considering that 25 percent of these survey respondents indicated they have lost data in G Suite or Microsoft Office 365 in the past.”
+“Organizations need to improve security awareness and training while still preparing for the worst, which is why backup of all critical data, including SaaS, is more important than ever, especially considering that 25 percent of these survey respondents indicated they have lost data in Google Workspace or Microsoft Office 365 in the past.”

 Results of the survey also found similarly risky online behavior and a lack of awareness in healthcare, education and government organizations.
 Results showed that over 60 percent of government workers would allow a colleague to use their work computer, compared to those in education (41 percent) and healthcare (40 percent), demonstrating a specific risk in that sector over others.